SAP-samples/teched2022-IN264/exercises/ex0/README.md

 # Overview

-In this exercise, you will test access to the SAP Business Platform environment and validate the configuration for your SAP BTP subaccount which will be used throughout the session.
+In this exercise, you will test the access to the SAP Business Platform environment and validate the configuration for your SAP BTP subaccount which will be used throughout the session.

 ## Validate system access